 The next season of Outlander started up last week, and while I still haven’t seen it yet, the trailer already has me excited about Claire and Jaime‘s intrigues in the court of Louis XV.
 So while we’re waiting to drool over the costumes and opulence of Versailles, why don’t we learn a little about the food that may have graced their tables at the time?

 French cuisine had already started developing into its own not long before Louis XV’s reign– mostly coming about from the encouragement of his father.

-What’s striking around this time, the seventeenth and eighteenth centuries, is the publishing of cookbooks.
-Before this time, it was present, but incredibly rare.
+What’s striking around the seventeenth and eighteenth centuries, though, is the publishing of cookbooks.
+Before this time it was present but incredibly rare.
 Many historians remark though that the birth of Classic French Cuisine can be traced to 1651 with the publishing of Cusinier Francois, by Francois Pierre de la Varenne.